 According to conciliation service ACAS, TUPE regulations “protect employees’ rights when the organisation or service they work for transfers to a new employer”.

+The full name of this set of regulations is the Transfer of Undertakings (Protection of Employment) Regulations 2006.
 These were updated and amended in 2014 by the Collective Redundancies and Transfer of Undertakings (Protection of Employment) (Amendment) Regulations 2014.

 Head of Employee Benefits at Drewberry

 This is a very difficult area.
 The answer depends largely on whether the benefits are ‘contractual’.
 This means they’re written into the employees’ contracts and form an intrinsic part of their working rights.

 If so, it’s not generally possible to reduce benefits, such as Company Health Insurance, after a TUPE transfer.
 This applies even where it may be expensive to provide these benefits and where you don’t offer such benefits to existing staff.

 Removing a contractual benefit could, if the employee can prove that it was a sole or principal consequence of the transfer, be deemed unfair.
 This could allow the employee to resign and make a claim for constructive unfair dismissal.

 Other benefits are ‘discretionary’.
 This means employees’ contracts give you the power to vary or remove them.
 If so, you may be able to reduce such benefits.
 However, you should think carefully before doing so.
 It could significantly impact the morale and productivity of the new staff members.

 Moreover, even where there is no contractual breach, the proposed withdrawal of a benefit resulting in a substantial change to working conditions to an employee’s material detriment may entitle an employee to treat themselves as dismissed under clause 4(9) of TUPE.

 Such a claim is similar to a standard constructive unfair dismissal claim, although there is no need to establish a fundamental breach.